James Carville: Early life and education

 Carville was born on October 25, 1944, at a U.S. Army hospital at Georgia's Fort Benning, where his father was stationed during World War II.
-His mother, Lucille (née Normand), stayed behind in Carville, Louisiana, where James was raised, but went to Ft.
-Benning long enough to have her firstborn son.
-Carville would later note: "We were availing ourselves to free government health services."
-Lucille Carville, a former school teacher, spoke French at home, and sold the World Book Encyclopedia door-to-door, and his father, Chester James Carville Sr., was a postmaster as well as owner of a general store.
+While his mother, Lucille (née Normand), had stayed behind in Carville, Louisiana, where James was raised, she traveled to Fort Benning long enough to have her firstborn son born there.
+Later, Carville noted: "We were availing ourselves to free government health services."
+Lucille Carville, a former school teacher, spoke French at home, and sold the World Book Encyclopedia door to door.
+His father, Chester James Carville Sr., was a postmaster and owner of a general store.

-Carville, Louisiana, a neighborhood in the city of St. Gabriel, in Iberville Parish, located sixteen miles south of the capital city of Baton Rouge on the Mississippi River, was named after his paternal grandfather, Louis Arthur Carville, who was once the postmaster.
-Louis Arthur's mother, Octavia Dehon, was of Belgian parentage and had married John Madison Carville, described in a biography as "Irish-born" and a "carpetbagger," both of whom established the general store operated by the family in Carville, in 1882.
+Carville, Louisiana, a neighborhood in the city of St. Gabriel, in Iberville Parish, located 16 miles south of the capital city of Baton Rouge on the Mississippi River, was named after his paternal grandfather Louis Arthur Carville, who was once the postmaster.
+Louis Arthur's mother, Octavia Dehon, was of Belgian parentage and had married John Madison Carville, described in a biography as "Irish-born" and a "carpetbagger."
+Together, they established the general store operated by the family in Carville, in 1882.
 Carville has seven siblings (Bonnie, Mary Ann, Gail, Pat, Steve, Bill, and Angela.).

-Among Carville's earliest political campaign work was ripping down the campaign signs of a candidate for public office during his high school years.
+Among Carville's earliest political campaign work was ripping down the campaign signs of a candidate for public office during high school.
 Carville graduated from Ascension Catholic High School in Donaldsonville, Louisiana, in 1962.

 He attended Louisiana State University (LSU) from 1962 to 1966, but did not graduate at that time.
 In a 1994 feature in Newsweek, Carville characterized himself as "something less than an attentive scholar.
-I had fifty-six hours' worth of Fs before LSU finally threw me out."
+I had 56 hours' worth of Fs before LSU finally threw me out."

-Carville served a two year enlistment in the United States Marine Corps, from 1966 to 1968, where he was stationed stateside, at Camp Pendleton in San Diego.
-He achieved the rank of Corporal.
+Carville served a two-year enlistment in the United States Marine Corps, from 1966 to 1968, where he was stationed stateside, at Camp Pendleton in Oceanside, California.
+He attained the rank of corporal.

-Following the conclusion of his military enlistment, Carville finished his studies at LSU at night, where he earned his Bachelor of Science degree in General Studies in 1970 and his Juris Doctor degree in 1973.
+Following his military enlistment, Carville finished his studies at LSU at night, where he earned his Bachelor of Science degree in general studies in 1970 and his Juris Doctor degree in 1973.
 Carville is a member of the Sigma Nu fraternity.
 He later worked as a junior high school science teacher.
 Before entering politics, Carville worked as an attorney at McKernnan, Beychok, Screen and Pierson, a Baton Rouge law firm, from 1973 to 1979.